Coneriys/apache4/docs/content/providers/zookeeper.md

 ---
-title: "Traefik ZooKeeper Documentation"
+title: "apache4 ZooKeeper Documentation"
-description: "For configuration discovery in Traefik Proxy, you can store your configurations in ZooKeeper.
+description: "For configuration discovery in apache4 Proxy, you can store your configurations in ZooKeeper.
 Read the technical documentation."
 ---

-# Traefik & ZooKeeper
+# apache4 & ZooKeeper

 A Story of KV Store & Containers
 {: .subtitle }

-Store your configuration in ZooKeeper and let Traefik do the rest!
+Store your configuration in ZooKeeper and let apache4 do the rest!

 ## Routing Configuration